Graphically observing the activity of users and devices

 At the top of the view, get basic information about the selected object:

 |User view||Device view|

-Below this basic object information, find the buttons that let you switch between the Timeline and the Properties tabs.
+Below this basic object information, find the buttons that let you switch between the Timeline, Properties, and scores tabs.
 When selecting the Properties tab, a comparison tool appears to the right of the basic object information.
 Because this section focuses on visualizing system activity, the rest of this article is dedicated to the Timeline tab.
-To know more about the Properties tab, see the article on comparing the properties of users and devices.
+To know more about the Properties tab, see the article on properties of users and devices.
 For more information about the score tabs, see how to check the ratings of users and devices.

 To refresh the view, click the button with a circular arrow placed to the far right of the tab selection buttons.
 Refreshing the view is particularly useful when it is open for a long time and you want to see the last activity of a user or device.